 The Adjudicator’s Office was established in 1993 and currently deals with complaints about HM Revenue & Customs and the Valuation Office Agency.
 The site includes case studies, annual reports, and information and guidance on the complaint procedure.

 The Chartered Institute of Taxation (CIOT), which was founded in 1930 and granted its Royal Charter in 1994, is a UK based professional body concerned with all aspects of taxation.
 The “Policy and Technical” section of the web site includes articles from CIOT’s monthly journal.
 “Professional Standards” includes CIOT’s Professional Rules and Practice Guidelines well as a number of guidance documents intended for members but freely available on the site.
 Annual reports 2011 onwards are in the “About Us” section.
-The “Media Centre” has press releases, a blog and an HMRC weekly update.
+The “Media Centre” has press releases, a blog and a list of tax news websites.

 Gray’s Inn Tax Chambers is a set of barristers’ chambers specialising in revenue law.
 The site includes articles written by members of chambers, and digests of court and tribunal cases in which members have been involved, most of them with links to full transcripts.